 - Get the over contribution amount out of your TFSA immediately.
 The 1% tax penalty per month counts even if you only have the money for 1 day of the month.
 In our case we didn’t want to sell the dividend stocks so we transferred them from Mrs. T’s TFSA to her regular account in-kind.
 Because the stock price varies daily, we had to make sure we transfer slightly more than $10,000 worth of stock shares.
 The in-kind transfer took a few days to complete with Questrade.

-- Fill out the Over Contribution form, and send a cheque with the penalty amount.
+- Fill out the TFSA Over Contribution form, and send a cheque with the penalty amount.
 The CRA gives you limited amount of time to pay.
-If you don't pay within this time, you will get charged more.
+If you don’t pay within this time, you will get charged more.
 Make sure you do this immediately upon receiving a letter from CRA regarding TFSA over contribution!

 - Write a detailed letter and provide all the explanation to plead for forgiveness.
-We sent this TFSA over contribution penalty waiver letter along with the Over Contribution form and the cheque to the address listed in the CRA's letter.
+We sent this TFSA over contribution penalty waiver letter along with the TFSA Over Contribution form and the cheque to the address listed in the CRA’s letter.
 The typical process time takes about 12 weeks.
 Unfortunately we forgot to include the withdraw statement to demonstrate step 1 so we had to send this statement separately.
-Our recommendation is to include this statement and any details/proofs of the withdraw to avoid processing delays.
+Our recommendation is to include TFSA withdraw statement and any details/proofs of the withdraw to avoid processing delays.

 - Wait and hope for the best.

 When Mrs. T talked to the CRA agent, the agent was quite sympathetic with our situation.
 She understood it was a honest mistake that compounded itself over the years.
-She also found it odd that we didn't get informed until 3 years after the fact.
-She didn't go as far as saying that the CRA will forgive us and waive the penalty tax.
+The agent also found it odd that we didn’t get informed until 3 years after the fact.
+Unfortunately she didn’t go as far as saying that the CRA will forgive us and waive the penalty tax.
 Since it would take 12 weeks or more to process our case, she strongly recommended us paying the penalty right away to avoid further penalties.